 FOOD

-Anaeli Flores (76 Words)
+Anaeli (76 Words)

 As Anaeli’s second birthday approached in April 2020, her family faced the prospect of celebrating with minimal food — both her parents lost work.
 They turned to Children’s Aid’s early childhood program where Anaeli is enrolled, and asked for help with the essentials.
-We delivered food assistance in the spring and summer, and her mom was so grateful that she sent us this picture of the very first delivery — taken the same day as Anaeli’s second birthday.
+We delivered food assistance in the spring and summer, and her mom was so grateful that she sent us thepicture shown above of the very first delivery — taken the same day as Anaeli’s second birthday.

-Marlin Burgos, and her son Aidan (81 words)
+Aidan Burgos?
+(81 words)

 When Marlin’s 4-year-old son was diagnosed with special needs, our health staff began creating a medical plan for him.
 But due to the pandemic, another need quickly emerged: Marlin lost her job and ran out of food — so her Children’s Aid case worker delivered hunger relief packages directly to their home so they could survive the difficult months.
 Marlin now has a steadier source of income, and we are helping her secure additional employment and continue to plan Aidan’s medical care.
 Morrison Nwosu (77 Words)